gmarus777/Printed-Latex-Data-Generation/README.md

 <br />

 ## How to generate data
-The easiest way is to use Jupyter Notebook `Data generation` located in `Jupyter Notebooks/`.
+The easiest way is to use Jupyter Notebook `Data generation.ipynb` located in `Jupyter Notebooks/`.
 Running it will output all the data in `Data/` folder.

 Final outputs